quicwg/base-drafts/draft-ietf-quic-transport.md

 - configure minimum values for the initial number of permitted streams of each type, as communicated in the transport parameters ({{transport-parameters}});
-- control resource allocation of various types, including flow control and the number of permitted streams of each type;
+- control resource allocation for receive buffers by setting flow control limits both for streams and for the connection
 - identify whether the handshake has completed successfully or is still ongoing;
 - keep a connection from silently closing, either by generating PING frames ({{frame-ping}}) or by requesting that the transport send additional frames